Car Buying Strategies

 Over the course of a year, Mitsubishi made many important changes to the Mirage.
 On the exterior, new taillights, headlights, and bumpers were added.
 Inside the cabin, new and better-quality materials have been added.
 Under the hood, Mitsubishi upgraded the engine from 74 to 78 hp.
 Also, the new base trim is the ES (it was formerly the DE), and two new trims have been added - the mid-range SE and top-of-the-line GT.
 Suspension tuning has been reworked, and larger brakes were implemented.

-Top 10 Reasons to Buy a 2017 Mitsubishi Mirage – The Pros
+Ten Reasons You May Like the 2017 Mitsubishi Mirage – The Pros

 1. Great Fuel Economy with the CVT